 - Greek Inspired Red Rice and Veggies

-As you can see, Amy’s Kitchen channels flavors from all over the world to meet a variety of tastes and preferences.
+As you can see, Amy’s Kitchen channels flavor from all over the world to meet a variety of tastes and preferences.

 A few important notes about Amy’s Kitchen.
-First, the company’s products are not certified gluten free by a third party, they are only labeled gluten free.
+First, the company’s products are not certified gluten free by a third party; they’re only labeled gluten free.

 Second, Amy’s Kitchen does not use a dedicated gluten-free kitchen.
-In fact, the company is transparent in the fact that it uses a shared manufacturing facility to produce its gluten-free foods.
+The company is transparent in that it uses a shared manufacturing facility to produce its gluten-free foods.

 Specifically, Amy’s Kitchen says, “For all of our gluten-free items, we have numerous safeguards in place to assure that the items meet the FDA definition.
 We know that some consumers may be so sensitive to gluten that they may choose to avoid any food that could contain any gluten, even less than 20 ppm.

 “For this reason, we alert consumers that our food is made in a shared facility in the event that they wish to avoid such items.
 We take our obligations in this regard very seriously, and are happy to answer any questions you may have or provide additional information if it would be useful.”